Malaysia king to choose prime minister in post-election crisis | Politics

 - Malaysia

-Malaysia's King Al-Sultan Abdullah will pick the next prime minister soon, state news agency Bernama reported on Tuesday, citing the national palace, which did not specify timing for his decision.
+The election prolongs political instability in the Southeast Asian nation, which has had three prime ministers in as many years, and risks delays to policy decisions needed to galvanise an economic recovery.
+The incumbent Barisan Nasional coalition said it would not support either candidate, a move that would prevent both Anwar and Muhyiddin from reaching a majority.

-The palace statement comes as incumbent coalition said it would not support opposition leader Anwar Ibrahim or former premier Muhyiddin Yassin in forming a government, adding to the political crisis from an inconclusive election.
-Without incumbent Barisan's support, neither candidate can reach the simple majority required to form the government.
+It is now up to the constitutional monarch, who plays a largely ceremonial role but can appoint whoever he believes will command a majority.
+"Let me make a decision soon," the king told reporters outside the national palace.

+He also asked Malaysians to accept any decision about the government formation.
 The king had given political parties until 2 p.m.
 (0600 GMT) on Tuesday to put together alliances needed for a majority.
-No political bloc won the majority on its own in the Saturday election.

-Barisan won only 30 seats - its worst electoral performance - but will play a pivotal role in deciding who forms the government as its support is needed for both Anwar and Muhyiddin to get to 112.
-It would be another astonishing turnaround in Malaysian politics if Anwar and Barisan forged an alliance: as opposition chief, Anwar has spent much of his career trying to oust Barisan.
+Barisan won only 30 seats - its worst electoral performance - but was expected to play a pivotal role in deciding who forms the government as its support is needed for both Anwar and Muhyiddin to get to 112.
+It is the decline of the once-dominant Barisan and its leading party, the United Malays National Organisation (UMNO), that has ushered in a new uncertain phase in Malaysia.

-For the 2018 election, Anwar tied up with mentor-turned-foe Mahathir Mohamad to defeat Barisan.
-But their alliance collapsed in 22 months, and the two have since fallen out again.
+Barisan led every government since independence from British colonial rule in 1957 up until its first defeat in the 2018 election.
+It returned to power under Ismail in 2021 after the collapse of two coalition from infighting.
+Corruption allegations, mostly related to the looting of billions of dollars from sovereign fund 1Malaysia Development Bhd (IMDB), for which former prime minister Najib Razak was jailed this year, seriously wounded UMNO's image.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)